quantleaf/quantleaf-query-sdk-node-demo-cli/README.md

 # Quantleaf Query CLI Demo App
 This is a small CLI App to demo Quantleaf Query.
-The CLI behaves like a search field, but the response will be how the query was intepreted.
+The CLI behaves like a search field, but the response will describe how the query was interpreted.
 Look at the demo output below.

 ![Demo output for a Ticket shop](/../master/demo.PNG?raw=true)